-If you are using Google Sheets as I do in the template–just right-click on the number row adjacent to where you want your new row to be and select “Insert 1 above” or “Insert 1 below”.
+If you are using Google Sheets or Excel–just right-click on the number row adjacent to where you want your new row to be and select “Insert 1 above” or “Insert 1 below”.

 To keep me organized, I will use additional tabs at the bottom of the spreadsheet to curate possible expense items for different categories (accommodations, transportation, experiences, etc.).
 I will write down an endless number of possibilities, add, delete and shuffle the rows around to help me prioritize.

 For example under the accommodations tab, I like to make a new column for the date and a new line for each night of my stay.
 Something like: “Accommodation Night 1” and enter an estimate.
 This way, once I know the location I will be staying, I have a line item that I can rename and enter its final cost.
 I’ll tally up the total cost on this page and enter that in my master budget tab.